The Leadership Team

 These are the people who guide the positions, programs, direction and development of the Open Leadership Network:

-Doug Kirkpatrick is an organizational change consultant, TEDx and keynote speaker, executive coach, author, and educator.
-He recently released his third book, The No-Limits Enterprise: Organizational Self-Management in the New World of Work with Forbes Books, and is a partner in NuFocus Strategic Group, an international consulting firm helping companies embrace the future of work.
+Doug Kirkpatrick is an organizational change consultant, TEDx speaker, executive coach, author, and educator.
+He recently released his third book, The No-Limits Enterprise: Organizational Self-Management in the New World of Work, an Amazon bestseller with Forbes Books, and is Founder and CEO of D’Artagnan Advisors, helping companies embrace the future of work.
 A member of the Forbes Speakers network, he has served as a director on a number of boards including the Association for Talent Development (ATD), the world’s largest talent development association with 35,000+ members in 120 countries, and the Leadership Institute for Development, Education and Research (LiDER) to develop leaders throughout the Americas.

 Doug began his career in the manufacturing sector, principally with The Morning Star Company, a world leader in the food industry, as a financial controller.
-He now engages with Open Leadership Network, HumanCentric Labs, Great Work Cultures, Center for Innovative Cultures, Responsive and other vibrant organizations and leaders to co-create the future of management.
+He now engages with Open Leadership Network, Great Work Cultures, Semco Style Institute, Center for Innovative Cultures, Responsive, Business Agility Institute and other vibrant organizations and leaders to co-create the future of management.
 His previous books include Amazon bestsellers Beyond Empowerment: The Age of the Self-Managed Organization and From Hierarchy to High Performance: Unleashing the Hidden Superpowers of Ordinary People to Realize Extraordinary Results.

 With over 20 years of experience in a wide range of industries and roles, Heidi brings a pragmatic approach to her work leading transformation in organizations through the use of Open methods.
 Heidi is currently Director of Agile Transformation at Tenable, a cybersecurity firm based in Maryland.